matter-labs/zksync/docs/contract.md

 ## Governance

-Governance of the network will be excerised from a separate contract registered in the ZKSync contract as `networkGovernor`.
+Governance of the network will be excersised from a separate contract registered in the ZKSync contract as `networkGovernor`.
 It has the power to:

 - Change the set of validators.